brucedkyle/ibmcloud_for_partners/docs/mainframe/getstarted.md

 ## Tutorials

+The following are hands on tutorials with mainframe and cloud security features.

 ### Containers on Z

 Learn how to launch a simple NGINX web server container from a Dockerfile using the OpenShift Container Platform on the LinuxONE Community Cloud.